mihutzu/summer-practice-devops/.github/workflow-readme.md

 ### Step 1: Go to `.github` directory

-In your project directory, navigate into the directory named `.github/workflows`
+In your project directory, navigate into the directory named `.github`

-### Step 2: Create workflow file
+### Step 2: Create the workflow file

-Inside the `.github/workflows` directory, create a new file and give and add `.yml` extension to it.
+Inside the `.github` directory, create a new folder `workflows` and inside that directory create a new file, give it a name and add `.yml` extension to it.
 This file will contain the github runner configuration.

 <details>
     <summary>You can try and create the workflow yourself or use the following code</summary>